cerndb/netapp-api-python/README.md

 `NETAPP_HOST`, `NETAPP_USERNAME`, and `NETAPP_PASSWORD` and run
 `pytest`.
 To test ONTAP set `ONTAP_HOST`, etc.

+Offline tests are enabled using Betamax, which records test data from interaction with the servers and stores it in the cassettes directory.
+One "cassette" is generated per test.

 ## Generating documentation

 Documentation via Sphinx is available (more or less).
 You can generate